Wilmette, Illinois: Village of Gross Point

 St. Joseph Roman Catholic Church was established in 1845 at the corner of Lake Avenue and Ridge Road.
 In 1873, the church opened a school.
 Many of the children in Gross Point attended school at St. Joseph, where they were taught by nuns from Milwaukee's School Sisters of St. Francis until 1981; the Archdiocese of Chicago closed the school in 1986, but parish families reopened it a decade later.
 The German language was frequently used in the classrooms up until World War I, when the school abandoned this practice due to anti-German feeling in the United States.
 Prior to then, because Masses were only celebrated in German, English-speaking Catholics petitioned the Archdiocese of Chicago to open a second parish in the area, which would become St. Francis Xavier Church in 1904.
 Upon the death of Fr.
 Netstraeter in 1924, it was discovered that he bequeathed a large monetary sum of his estate for the construction of a new church.
-The money was temporarily borrowed by Cardinal George Mundelein, but returned in 1938 and was used to construct the new, current, St. Joseph's church, which opened in 1939.
+The money was temporarily borrowed by Cardinal George Mundelein, but returned in 1938 and was used to construct the current, St. Joseph's church, which opened in 1939.
 St. Francis Xavier Church would be merged with St. Joseph Parish in 2019 with much controversy.

 In 1897 Gross Point opened up a small public school west of Ridge Road on Wilmette Avenue.
 The Gross Point Public School was housed in a two-room, two-story brick building built on that had been donated by the Nanzig family.
 Its building would later become the home of the American Legion Post 46.